North Bergen High School: Athletics

 The North Bergen Bruins compete in the Hudson County Interscholastic League, which is comprised of public and private high schools in Hudson County and operates under the supervision of the New Jersey State Interscholastic Athletic Association (NJSIAA).
 With 1,852 students in grades 10-12, the school was classified by the NJSIAA for the 2019–20 school year as Group IV for most athletic competition purposes, which included schools with an enrollment of 1,060 to 5,049 students in that grade range.
 The football team competes in the Liberty Red division of the North Jersey Super Football Conference, which includes 112 schools competing in 20 divisions, making it the nation's biggest football-only high school sports league.
-The school was classified by the NJSIAA as Group V North for football for 2018–2020.
+The school was classified by the NJSIAA as Group V North for football for 2024–2026, which included schools with 1,317 to 5,409 students.
 The North Bergen High School track, tennis, football and soccer teams use Bruins Stadium, which is located in James J. Braddock Park.
 The school's gymnasium serves as the home field for other sports.

 Interscholastic sports programs offered include football, boys'/girls' basketball, baseball, softball, boys'/girls' tennis, boys'/girls' cross country, boys'/girls' indoor track and field, boys'/girls' outdoor track and field, boys'/girls' soccer, boys'/girls' volleyball, boys'/girls' bowling and wrestling.

 The boys' varsity bowling team won the 1974 overall state championship.

 The football team won the North I Group IV state championship in 1977, 1978, 1984, 1988, 1990, 1997 and 2011.
 The team won their first North I Group IV state sectional title in 1977 with a 6-0 win against Henry Snyder High School in the championship game played at Giants Stadium.
 In 1978, the team finished 11-0 by winning the North I Group IV championship with a 28-14 win against Passaic Valley High School in the finals at Giant Stadium.
 The team's 37-3 win in the 1984 North I Group IV title against Ridgewood High School led the team to an 11-0 season.
 The 1988 team finished the season with a 9-2 record after winning the North I Group IV state sectional title with a 14-13 victory against John F. Kennedy High School after scoring a touchdown and extra point to win in the final minute of the championship game.
 The 1990 team finished the season with a 9-2 record after winning the North I Group IV sectional title with a 3-0 overtime win against Hoboken High School in the championship game.
-A 33-10 win against Wayne Valley High School gave the team an 11-0 record for the season and the North I Group IV sectional championship.
+A 33-10 win against Wayne Valley High School gave the team an 11-0 record for the season and the North I Group IV sectional championship in 1997.
 After Union City High School opened in 2008, the schools started a rivalry, with Union City leading 6-4 through 2017.
 NJ.com listed the rivalry at number 30 on its 2017 list "Ranking the 31 fiercest rivalries in N.J.
 HS football".